Everything you need to know about investing in gilts

 Treasury gilt, sometimes shown as just Treasury or United Kingdom, shows that it is a bond issued by the UK government.

 The next number will be the initial coupon paid, expressed as a percentage.
 This shows the yield that the investors who participated in the bond issue were able to obtain.
-The bond may have issued slightly above or below the par value of £100, depending on investor demand, which therefore might change the initial yield that investors got.
+The bond may have been issued slightly above or below the par value of £100, depending on investor demand, which therefore might change the initial yield that investors got.

 The date is the maturity date of the bond.
 This is when the final coupon payment is made and the £100 par value of the bond returned to those who own the bond.
 Coupons are paid twice a year.